 Pace = Cumulative number of weeks/clock

 hours for each phase that you have successfully completed Cumulative number of weeks/clock hours for each phase that you have attempted.

 All program requirements must be completed within a maximum time frame of 150% times the normal program length as measured in the total number of calendar weeks and clock hours the student is in class.
-The Basic Rolfing Certification normal program length is 22 weeks or 731 clock hours and therefore, must be completed within the maximum time framework of 33 weeks or 1096.5 clock hours of class time; the Post-Graduate Basic Rolfing Certification normal program length is 18 weeks or 600 clock hours and therefore must be completed within the maximum time framework of 27 weeks or 900 clock hours of instructional class time.
+The Basic Rolfing Certification normal program length is 22 weeks or 731 clock hours and therefore, must be completed within the maximum time framework of 33 weeks or 1096.5 clock hours of class time; the Regional Basic Rolfing Certification normal program length is 18 weeks or 600 clock hours and therefore must be completed within the maximum time framework of 27 weeks or 900 clock hours of instructional class time.

 So as not to exceed the maximum time framework for meeting the progress and pacing standards for program completion, no student shall be allowed to repeat more than one Phase in the total program; each repeated Phase is factored into the Maximum Time Framework allowable for completing the program.